About Us

 Nearly every culture has at least one tree species referred to as “Ironwood.”
 The common element in such woods is exceptional density, durability, and tool-worthiness.
 These trees are the namesake for Ironwood Archery.
 Here in Vermont, our Ironwood is the American Hop-hornbeam (Ostrya virginiana; aka.
 “Hardack”).
 Where these trees were once valued for tool handles, they are now harvested solely as a high-BTU firewood.

 Ironwood Archery is named in appreciation for naturally occurring materials.
-Our logo is an arrow passing through an anvil and growing into our local Ironwood tree, the American Hop-hornbeam.
-While synthetic materials are a necessary and important part of modern life, we believe that the only way to grow a more durable and sustainable future is for manufacturing industries to pair their expert craftsmanship with renewable natural resources.
+The company logo is an arrow passing through an anvil and growing into our local Ironwood tree, the American Hop-hornbeam.
+While synthetic materials are a necessary and important part of modern life, the only way to grow a more durable and sustainable future is for manufacturers to pair their expert craftsmanship with renewable natural resources.

 1. Materials Matter

-Sustainability is our top concern!
-We work hard to reclaim scrap hardwood before it’s burned, find old stock piles in barns, and select lumber from responsible local sources.
-Our goals are not only focused on continuous design improvement, but also in minimizing the environmental impact of our operation.
-While we do sometimes use recycled or 3rd party certified exotic woods, we promise that locally grown Black Locust (Robinia pseudoacacif) is as rot-resistant and stronger!
+Sustainability is my top concern!
+I work hard to reclaim scrap hardwood before it’s burned, find old stock piles in barns, and select lumber from responsible local sources.
+My goals are not only focused on continuous design improvement, but also in minimizing the environmental impact of my shop.

 2. Total Transparency

-As a small operation, we sell individual handmade bows rather than offering a stock of identical models.
-While we will never sell a bow that isn’t 100% functional, price will reflect bows that are aesthetically perfect vs. those that are perfectly functional.
-You are always welcome to ask about a particular product, a design, or our sustainability efforts.
+As a small operation, I sell individual handmade bows rather than maintaining an inventory of identical models.
+I will never sell a bow that isn’t 100% functional.
+However, price will reflect bows that are aesthetically perfect vs. those that are perfectly functional.
+You are always welcome to ask about a particular product, a design, or my sustainability efforts.

 3. Future Mindedness

 Ironwood Archery is a small but growing business.
-As we increase our operation, we must address the dark side of manufacturing.
-Currently, our greatest concern is the fiberglass used in our laminated bows.
+As I increase the number of products I sell, I must address the dark side of manufacturing.
+Currently, my greatest concern is the fiberglass used in the laminated bows.
 Fiberglass is a fantastic synthetic material due to its durability and countless applications.
 However, the environmental costs of making fiberglass, as well as disposing of it, are high.
+Currently I am exploring alternative materials such as bamboo laminations.